 Today I’m sharing a fairly simple healthy vegan lasagna recipe that I came up with not long ago.
 Like most of my recipes, this version of lasagna has a lot of vegetables and no added oil.

 Lasagna is the ultimate Italian comfort food for a lot of us.
 Multiple versions of vegan lasagna recipes can be found online, and if you’ve switched to a plant-based vegan diet a while ago, you’ve probably tried at least one or two of them.

 I was born in Uzbekistan (a country that used to be a part of the Soviet Union) and grew up in Russia, and for a very long time we had little to no idea about Italian cuisine.
 Obviously, Italian people were not that eager to move to the Soviet Union and teach us the tricks of Italian cooking!

 After a lot of reading up on the subject, I came to a conclusion that eating vegan was the healthiest thing I could do to myself from nutritional standpoint, so I never looked back at that meat-and-cheese laden piece of lasagna!

-It’s great if you have homemade marinara sauce, but if you’re pressed for time, it’s fine to use store-bought marinara: make sure it’s not overly high on sodium and has no added oil.
+It’s great if you have homemade marinara sauce, but if you’re pressed for time, it’s fine to use store-bought marinara.
+To keep things oil-free, make sure it’s not overly high on sodium and has no added oil.